Graphileon Cloud has arrived!

 Today we launch Graphileon Cloud (beta), allowing users to run a free Graphileon Personal Edition in a fully managed environment on AWS.
 It offers the same functionality as the Personal Edition for desktop and comes with two pre-installed Memgraph graph stores.
 Just go to https://graphileon.app, create an account and spin up an environment in under 3 minutes.

 It was only a matter of time that Graphileon would move to the cloud.
-We see an increasing number of suppliers offering “graph database as a service”, including Memgraph, Neo4j, Redis Labs, Graphgrid, and GrapheneDB.
+We see an increasing number of suppliers offering “graph database as a service”, including Memgraph, Neo4j, Redis, Graphgrid, and GrapheneDB.
 From now on, their customers can explore and manage their graph data by adding a connection in Graphileon.
 In addition, they can build applications using the low-code Graphileon approach, just by connecting instances of the 40+ Graphileon functions (nodes) by triggers (relationships).
 As you can see, we consider applications as graphs, because that’s what they are.

 Your app is a graph